A deadhead pilot is a pilot who’s traveling as a passenger on a flight to reach a location where they’re scheduled to pilot another flight.

 So, all deadhead pilots are paid during deadhead flights, and they behave fully professionally during deadhead flights for that reason, too.

-Why is it Called a Deadhead Pilot?
+Why it’s Called a Deadhead Pilot

 The term’s origin is unclear, but it’s most likely related to an earlier meaning, which referred to a person who used a free ticket for admission to a theatrical performance.